germain-hug/Deep-RL-Keras/README.md

 Link to [[paper]](https://arxiv.org/pdf/1602.01783.pdf)

 ## Deep Deterministic Policy Gradient (DDPG)
 The DDPG algorithm is a model-free, off-policy algorithm for continuous control.
 Similarly to A2C, it is an actor-critic algorithm in which the actor is trained on a deterministic target policy, and the critic predicts Q-Values (using TD errors).
 In order to reduce variance and increase stability, we use experience replay and separate target networks.
+Moreover, as hinted by [OpenAI](https://blog.openai.com/better-exploration-with-parameter-noise/), we encourage exploration through parameter space noise (as opposed to action space noise).

 # Acknowledgments